nmandrus1/nvim/README.md

 `$ git clone https://github.com/nmandrus1/nvim.git ~/.config/nvim`

-open neovim and it should automatically install the plugins, if not run
+open neovim and it will automatically install the plugins giving an error with 'nvim-treesitter', don't worry just restart neovim and it will work just fine

 `:PackerSync`